(If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click Here)

 And so it was that the most exciting news in all history was announced to the women who had come to Jesus’ tomb to complete the burial rites.
-Jesus was no longer there for He had risen from the dead just as He had said.
+Jesus was no longer there for He had risen from the dead just as He had said He would.

 The resurrection is the pivotal point of human history.
 All those who were righteous in times previous looked forward to when their sins would be paid for and the curse of death would be broken.
 All those who have been righteous since that time have looked back to this event as the assurance of the promise that their sins have been paid for and death has been conquered.

-It should be no surprise then that the resurrection of Jesus Christ is one of the most if not the most attacked claim of the Bible.
-Intellectuals scoff at it and pagans deny it, but perhaps the greater tragedy are those that say they believe it yet remain oblivious to the ramifications of, it for their lives do not change.
+It should be no surprise that the resurrection of Jesus Christ is one of the if not the most attacked claim of the Bible.
+Intellectuals scoff at it and pagans deny it, but perhaps the greater tragedy are those that give lip service to it, but remain oblivious to the ramifications of it for their lives do not change.
 Turn to John 20 as we look at the Apostle John’s account of this most wonderful event.

 Mary at the Tomb